Binary Search Tree in Action (In-order)

 var convertBST = function(root) {}

-In a Binary Search Tree (BST), each node has smaller values on the left and larger values on the right.
-This seems like useful information.
-Since the cumulative sum is the total of all elements greater than or equal to the current value, can't we just calculate the sum of the right subtree for each node?
+Each node in a BST has smaller values on the left and bigger values on the right.
+This seems useful.
+Since we want the sum of all values greater than or equal to the current node, can't we just calculate the sum of the right subtree for every node?

-This won't work.
-For a given node, it's true that all elements in the right subtree are larger, but the parent node might also be larger.
-We can't be sure because we don't have a pointer to the parent node.
-So, the general binary tree approach doesn't apply here.
+Actually, this is not enough.
+The right subtree does contain bigger values, but the parent node might also have a bigger value.
+We cannot be sure because we do not have a pointer to the parent node.
+So, the usual binary tree approach does not work here.

-Earlier, we mentioned that the in-order traversal of a BST prints node values in ascending order.
-But what if we want to print the values in descending order?
+Earlier, we said that an in-order traversal of a BST prints the node values in increasing order.
+What if we want to print the values in decreasing order?

-It's simple.
-Just change the order of recursion: traverse the right subtree first, then the left subtree:
+It is simple.
+We just change the recursion order: visit the right subtree first, then the left subtree:

 void traverse(TreeNode root) {